 The PUC Lab in Room 478 Bloomberg Center, Upper Level, is a computer lab reserved for the exclusive use of undergraduate physics students at Johns Hopkins University.
 The computers run computational and instructional software used for physics courses offered by the Department of Physics and Astronomy.

-The Henry A. Rowland Department of Physics and Astronomy houses research instrumentation that can be utilized by appointment or through association.
+The William H. Miller III Department of Physics and Astronomy houses research instrumentation that can be utilized by appointment or through association.
 View a list of potentially available instruments and who to contact to gather more information about each instrument.

 Located on the main-entrance level (second floor) of the Bloomberg Center, the Norman I. Schafler Auditorium features 320 cushioned seats, each with its own writing surface.
 The rows of seats are tiered and angled to provide more comfortable viewing.
 The audio-visual system features state-of-the-art presentation equipment, integrated so that the presenter/instructor has full control of the system from the multimedia lectern.